apache/incubator-horaedb-proto/README.md

-# ceresdbproto
+# Protocal of CeresDB

 Protocol buffer files for CeresDB.
-Projects that manage code generation for different languages are also in this repo.
+Projects that manage generated code of different languages are also in this repository.
+They acts as underlying dependency of client, server and meta.

 ---